playframework/playframework/documentation/manual/releases/release25/migration25/StreamsMigration25.md

 The new API is to create a `Result` object directly and choose an `HttpEntity` to represent its body.
 For streamed results, you can use the `HttpEntity.Streamed` class.
 The `Streamed` class takes a `Source` as a body and an optional `Content-Length` header value.
 The `Source`'s content will be sent to the client.
 If the entity has a `Content-Length` header then the connection will be left open, otherwise it will be closed to signal the end of the stream.

-* To learn how to migrate an Enumerator to a Source, see XXXX.
+* To learn how to migrate an Enumerator to a Source, see  [Migrating Enumerators to Sources](#Migrating-Enumerators-to-Sources).

 #### Migrating WebSockets (`WebSocket`)